Protonk/sr-characters/New/hard-boiled.md

 ####Role:

 Stats heavy, with a mix of skills.
 Adept powers chosen to support assensing (with a hair of spell resistance).
 Not great in combat, but pretty good at magical leg-work.
 Very good at perception, pretty capable with conning information out of someone and somewhat well connected.
 Astral chameleon and a flexible astral signature means I might be able to tail a magician or toss their place without them noticing the signature (-4 to get astral info).
 A small amount of magical skills and knowledge help investigating magical artifacts and stuff.

+Worth it for legwork.
+Assensing and perception can potentially roll **15** (limit 6 w/ 6 edge).
+Combinded with the astral chameleon and flexible signature and they can see much more about the magical world than it can of them.
+Good contacts for runs needing lots of legwork and focused on sussing out leads.

 ####SINs: